daviddomkar/flutter_system_bars/README.md

 ```

 You have to pass in the builder in which you get SystemBarsInfo object and device Orientation for convenience.
+The child parameter is optional.
+You can pass child parameter to SystemBarsInfoProvider constructor and it is not affected by changes in layout.

 SystemBarsInfo contains information about system bars: